MOTUS PRIVACY NOTICE

 Motus collects Users’ information on behalf of Users’ employers, relocation management companies, or other companies that engage the services of Users (collectively, “Motus Clients”).
 Users may be direct employees or independent contractors of Motus Clients.
 Users also may be direct employees or independent contractors of Motus Clients’ Permitted Affiliates, as defined in the Motus Master Services Agreement.

-If you are based in the European Union (“EU”) or the United Kingdom (“UK”), Motus is a data controller in respect of your personal information for certain of its processing activities, and is responsible for your data in respect of these activities.
+If you are based in the European Union (“EU”) or the United Kingdom (“UK”), Motus is a data controller in respect of your personal information for certain of its processing activities, and is responsible for your information in respect of these activities.
 For other processing activities, Motus acts as a data processor on behalf of Motus Clients.
-Where Motus acts as a data processor on behalf of a Motus Client, the Motus Client will be the data controller responsible for your data.
+Where Motus acts as a data processor on behalf of a Motus Client, the Motus Client will be the data controller responsible for your personal information.
 Likewise, if you are a California resident, in many cases Motus serves as the service provider for a Motus Client for the purposes of the California Consumer Privacy Act, as described below.
+If you are based in Canada, note that Motus collects and uses personal information primarily on behalf of and in the course of providing services to Motus Clients.

 Please ensure that you have read and understood this Privacy Notice.
 Where you interact with us or use this website(s), we assume that you have done so.
 As Motus evolves, we may update this Privacy Notice to reflect changes in the manner in which we deal with personal information, whether to comply with then applicable regulations and self-regulatory standards or otherwise.
 The Privacy Notice posted here will always be current.
 We encourage you to review this statement regularly.
 If we make a material change to the Privacy Notice, we will notify you via e-mail at your most recent e-mail address on record and post a notice of the change on our website(s).